 Other costs that appear after you've committed:

-- Training—sometimes per person, sometimes per hour
+• Training, sometimes charged per person, sometimes per hour

-- "Activation"—which is a made-up fee for nothing
+• "Activation", which is a made-up fee for nothing

 Ask: "What's the complete cost to get started?
 Every fee.
 Training, setup, hardware, migration.
 All of it."